-The Australian Government subsidises a range of aged care services for seniors, including home care and aged care facilities.
+The Australian Government subsidises a range of aged care services for seniors, including aged care facilities and home care.

-If you would like to access these subsidies, you will be asked to submit a Combined Assets and Income Assessment form from the Australian Government’s Department of Human Services.
+If you would like to access these subsidies, you will be asked to submit an Aged Care Calculation of your cost of care form (SA486) from the Australian Government’s Department of Human Services.

 The fees for residential aged care include:

 All residents pay a basic daily fee of 85% of the single basic Age Pension, covering your meals, cleaning, laundry, and utilities.
 For some people, this is the only fee you will need to pay.
 If you are a veteran or widow/er, contact the Department of Veterans’ Affairs to see if you are eligible for assistance with this fee.

 Depending on the result of your asset and income assessment, you may need to pay an additional fee towards your care.
 There are caps set for the maximum amount you can pay in a year, and also for your lifetime.
 Once the maximum amount is reached, you will not need to pay any further fees.
 Any fees that you pay for home care contributes to these caps.